RVxLab/ubuntu-setup/README.md

 curl -s -o- https://raw.githubusercontent.com/RVxLab/ubuntu-setup/master/install.sh | bash
 ```

-Once installed, you potentially don't want to run this again.

-Running the install script a second time will overwrite any changes you made.

 ## Updating

 To update, simply go to `$HOME/.RVxLab/ubuntu-setup` and `git pull`, then run `run.sh`